Guide

 8. Wine Bar Focus

-Floor-to-ceiling wine rack or climate-controlled wine fridge as the centerpiece.
-Stone or marble countertop, softer lighting, and a couple of upholstered stools.
-More refined than a sports bar, perfect for entertaining.
+Use a floor-to-ceiling wine rack or climate-controlled wine fridge as the main feature.
+Add a stone countertop, softer lighting, and a couple of stools if the room is used for entertaining.

 9. Craftsman Style